 Zinc oxide: The SPF buzzword of the moment — and not in a bad way.
-It’s an active ingredient found in mineral sunscreens and is “great because it’s a physical blocker,” Dr. Saedi says.
-“It reflects the UV rays.
-It has great protection.”
+It’s an active ingredient found in mineral sunscreens and is “great because it’s a physical blocker,” Saedi says.
+“It reflects the UV rays [and] has great protection.”

-Lotion vs spray: According to Dr. Saedi, many derms will advise lotions over sprays.
+Lotion vs spray: Many derms will advise lotions over sprays, Saedi says.
 Because with sprays, they’re harder to see and you don’t really know how much is coming out.
 Or if you’re using enough.
-Plus some are worried about consumers inhaling the chemicals in aerosol products.
+Plus, some are worried about consumers inhaling the chemicals in aerosol products.
 (Psst: The AAD says to avoid using sprays around your mouth and face for this reason.)
-But Dr. Saedi tells us that she recommends sprays “because it increases compliance — sprays are so easily applied and reapplied.”
-When it comes down to it, any sunscreen > no sunscreen.
+But because sprays often increase compliance — they’re so easily applied and reapplied — Saedi often recs ’em.
+So when it comes down to it, any sunscreen > no sunscreen.

 Water resistant vs waterproof: Water resistant = you’re protected for up to 40 minutes in water.
 If a label says “very water resistant,” you’ve got 80 minutes, which, PSA, is less than the two-hour reapplication mark.
 Oh, and no sunscreens are “waterproof,” so don’t get fooled.